nwcm/dml-lib/README.md

 # Getting Started

-The SOQL Lib provides functional constructs for SOQL queries in Apex.

 The DML Lib provides functional constructs for DML statements in Apex.

 For more details, please refer to the [documentation](https://dml.beyondthecloud.dev).